golem.md

 • The agent can explain how it can be stopped.

-Each label names a bounded claim.
+Sources are listed in conventional form and then mapped to bounded claims.
 A citation supports that claim only; it is not a claim of completed religious, legal, or technical authority.

 Contribute